mecmartini/drupal-pre-commit-hook/README.md

 # Drupal pre-commit hook

-Pre-Commit hook script for Drupal 8.x to check your code against ESLint and PHPCS code sniffer.
+Pre-Commit hook script for Drupal 8.x to check your Drupal coding standard and more with ESLint and PHPCS code sniffer.
+Auto-fix enabled!

 #### Requirements